CLOI ETF and CLOB ETF: Question and Answer

 1 Source: S&P Global Ratings.

-This is not an offer to buy or sell, or a recommendation to buy or sell any of the securities mentioned herein.
-The information presented does not involve the rendering of personalized investment, financial, legal, or tax advice.
-Certain statements contained herein may constitute projections, forecasts and other forward looking statements, which do not reflect actual results, are valid as of the date of this communication and subject to change without notice.
+This is not an offer to buy or sell, or a recommendation to buy or sell any of the securities, financial instruments or digital assets mentioned herein.
+The information presented does not involve the rendering of personalized investment, financial, legal, tax advice, or any call to action.
+Certain statements contained herein may constitute projections, forecasts and other forward-looking statements, which do not reflect actual results, are for illustrative purposes only, are valid as of the date of this communication, and are subject to change without notice.
+Actual future performance of any assets or industries mentioned are unknown.
 Information provided by third party sources are believed to be reliable and have not been independently verified for accuracy or completeness and cannot be guaranteed.
-The information herein represents the opinion of the author(s), but not necessarily those of VanEck.
+VanEck does not guarantee the accuracy of third party data.
+The information herein represents the opinion of the author(s), but not necessarily those of VanEck or its other employees.

 An investment in the VanEck CLO ETF (CLOI) may be subject to risks which include, among others, Collateralized Loan Obligations (CLO), debt securities, LIBOR Replacement, foreign currency, foreign securities, investment focus, newly-issued securities, extended settlement, affiliated fund, management, derivatives, cash transactions, market, Sub-Adviser, operational, authorized participant concentration, new fund, absence of prior active market, trading issues, fund shares trading, premium/discount, liquidity of fund shares, non-diversified, and seed investor risks.
-The Fund may also be subject to liquidity, interest rate, floating rate obligations, credit, call, extension, high yield securities, income, valuation, privately-issued securities, covenant lite loans, default of the underlying asset and CLO manager risks, all of which may
+The Fund may also be subject to liquidity, interest rate, floating rate obligations, credit, call, extension, high yield securities, income, valuation, privately-issued securities, covenant lite loans, default of the underlying asset and CLO manager risks, all of which may adversely affect the Fund.

 Investing involves substantial risk and high volatility, including possible loss of principal.
 An investor should consider the investment objective, risks, charges and expenses of the Funds carefully before investing.
 To obtain a prospectus and summary prospectus, which contain this and other information, call 800.826.2333 or visit vaneck.com.
 Please read the prospectus and summary prospectus carefully before investing.